LTDuckie/Speech2Emotion/README.md

 The result will show the emotion recognition results of these wav files.
 You may also change the detection path in line 49 of ```ER_sample.py```.

+### Test Result
+SER has an overall 67% acc and has high accuracy in sadness and low accuracy in happiness.

 ### Combine with motion generation.
 There are three conversation sample folders in ```example_audio```.
 We can recognize their emotions and generate motions by running